zuzk/suzpack/README.md

-# **The official repository for suzpack 1.12.2**
+# **The official repo of Suzpack 1.12.2**
+`(Yes the spelling is intentional)`

-Suzpack light 2.6 is a minecraft resourcepack.
+To put it simply, ***Suzpack Light*** is a minecraft resourcepack.
 It adds many beautiful changes and improvements to the game.
 From gorgeous custom skies to perfect randomly rotated and tileable grass textures, this pack has it all.
-Suzpack is currently under constant development and 1.13.2, 1.14.4, and 1.15.2 versions are on their way.
+**Suzpack is currently under _constant_ development and 1.13.2, 1.14.4, and 1.15.2 versions are on their way**

 ██████████████████████████████████████████████████████████████
      〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰 Update Log 〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰
 ██████████████████████████████████████████████████████████████

 ## **Suzpack 2.6**